jonase/cljcsv/README.md

 # cljcsv

+*Note: cljcsv is no longer maintained as it has moved to [Clojure Contrib as data.csv](https://github.com/clojure/data.csv).*

 Cljcsv is a clojure library for reading and writing comma separated value (csv) files.
 It is licensed under the [Eclipse open source license](http://www.opensource.org/licenses/eclipse-1.0.php).